 I’m going to be honest.
 When I sat down to think of mistakes I made while planning my wedding, I couldn’t think of a whole lot.
 So I guess that’s a good sign, right?
 Most of the smaller details I thought I would care about, I literally didn’t even notice on the day of.
-Dave and I had an amazing wedding, and I definitely wouldn’t choose to redo it if I had the chance.
+Dave and I had an amazing wedding, and I definitely would choose to redo it if I had the chance.
 That being said, there are a few mistakes I made while planning my wedding.
 Today I’m going to share them with you in the hopes that you don’t make the same mistakes!

 We chose a venue before we finalized our guest list.

 This mistake ended up costing us some money!
 When we initially created our guest list, we had 150 people on it.
 So we chose a venue space that held 150.
 And then had many more additions we ended up having to make to our guest list.
 In the end only 130 came, but we ended up inviting nearly 250!
 I actually don’t regret that we had to change our space, as the tent we ended up with was beautiful, and we were able to stay at the same resort.
 But it definitely threw off our budget, since we created the rest of our budget with our venue cost in mind.
 Moral of the story?
 Make sure to consult your parents about the guest list before booking a venue, because that could make a huge difference in your guest list!

 I heard so many people say throughout the wedding planning process that we should hire a videographer.
 I disagreed for a couple of reasons.
 First of all, while pictures are displayed throughout the home and you probably see them often, I’m guessing most people don’t regularly take out their wedding video to watch.
 It just didn’t seem as practical as a great photographer (which I still believe).
 We also were pretty sure we could do our own video.
 We have a decent camera that takes video and thought it would be simple enough to set it up and get a video.